chelseazeeshan/Internship-at-The-Spark-Foundation/README.md

 3. To Explore Decision Tree Algorithm - Creating a Decision Tree Classifier and representing it visuallly with the aim being to feed it new data and predicting the right classes.

-4. To explore Business Analytics - To perform Exploratory Data Analysis (EDA) on the 'Superstore' dataset to find out in which areas where profit can be made.
+4. To explore Business Analytics - To perform Exploratory Data Analysis (EDA) on the 'Superstore' dataset to find out in more areas where profit can be made.